Thursday, August 15, 2019

 Twelve-year-old Amal lives with her parents and three younger sisters, Seema, Rabia and Safa.
 Her mother is expecting a baby any day and Amal and her sisters are excited.
 Everyone hopes this baby will be a boy.
 They live in a small Punjabi village in Pakistan which is controlled by Khan Sahib, a powerful landlord who lives in a large compound some distance away.

-Amal loves school, and is the favourite of their teacher, Miss Sadia.
+Amal loves school and is the favourite of her teacher, Miss Sadia.
 She usually helps Miss Sadia after school but with her mother's baby due any day, her father wants her to come home and help.
 Amal's dream is to someday be a teacher and to attend college with her best friend Hasfa.

 Amal frequently meets Omar, who is the son of their servant Parvin, after school by the stream near her father's sugarcane fields.
 Omar and Parvin live in the shed behind their house.
 Omar attends the boys school which has a much larger library than Amal's girls school.
 Their secret meetings offer Amal a way of gaining access to those books which Omar brings for her.